Pinterest: Content policies and user bans

-Culture of discrimination
+Beginning in late April and early May of 2025, Pinterest began to remove pins and ban accounts in large volumes citing community guidelines as the reason, causing outrage amongst its users.

+Discrimination

 In 2020, two former Pinterest employees, Ifeoma Ozoma and Aerica Shimizu Banks went public about their experience at Pinterest.
 Both women recounted experiences of discrimination at work, including racist comments, unequal pay, and punishment for speaking out.
 Additionally, Ozoma claims that the company failed to protect her when personal information was shared with hate sites by a colleague of hers.
 In response, Pinterest released an apology statement and CEO Ben Silbermann sent an email to all employees pushing the company to do better.

-In August 2020, hundreds of Pinterest staff participated in a virtual walkout in support of two former colleagues who publicly accused the company of racism and gender discrimination.
+In August 2020, dozens of Pinterest staff participated in a virtual walkout in support of two former colleagues who publicly accused the company of racism and gender discrimination.

-In December 2020, Pinterest agreed to pay its former Chief Operating Officer a record-breaking $20M+ to settle a lawsuit alleging "rampant discrimination, hostile work environment, and misogyny".
-The settlement was conditional upon Pinterest publicly acknowledging that it must do more to improve its workplace culture.
+In December 2020, Pinterest agreed to pay its former Chief Operating Officer $20 million+ to settle a lawsuit alleging discrimination.

 In November 2021, Pinterest settled a lawsuit that alleged racial and gender discrimination.
-The company agreed to pay $50 million on improving its diversity and to release former employees from non-disclosure agreements.
-The settlement was in regard to allegations made by Ifeoma Ozoma and Aerica Shimizu Banks, who went public in June 2020 with accusations of racism and discrimination at the company.
+The company agreed to spend $50 million on improving its diversity and to release former employees from non-disclosure agreements.
+The settlement was in regard to Ozoma and Banks's accusations of June 2020.

-Logo

-The logo consists of a letter P on a red circle.
-This logo represents the pin.